Early Alert Program

 The Early Alert program through CASA is now available all semester, because we know that faculty have concerns about students more than just during mid-semester.
 Our office is dedicated to assisting students, but we need your help; for example, if a student is missing class frequently and jeopardizing their academic success, you can use the Early Alert system which notifies the student, CASA, and their academic adviser for possible intervention.

 Can I still call or email CASA, if I have a more sensitive concern about a student in my class?

 Yes, please feel free to contact CASA anytime.
-In addition, you may want to consult the Red Folder, if you need to alert key administrators of a challenging or sensitive student issue.
+In addition, you may want to consult the Care Referral Program, if you need to alert key administrators of a challenging or sensitive student issue.